Shahaf-F-S/Shahaf-F-S/README.md

   - Text to code conversion supporting programming languages like: Python, C#, C, C++, Arduino, and Java, with auto syntax completion, and auto live speech to code system.
   - Auto 3D models rendering from source images of a model file, easily integrated as a CLI app or a python module.
   - Simple utils packages for: Text To Speech, Speech Recognition, Text Sentiment Analysis, Sockets wrapper, image colorization, python addons to enable overloading, true private and public, dynamic type enforcement in runtime, and more.

-### Fun fact: In my native language, the meaning of my name is a seagull.